Skip to game

 Cruel Solitaire

-12 piles of 4 cards, same-suit building, and a unique redeal mechanic.
-Gather all tableau cards and re-deal in groups of 4 without shuffling.
+12 piles of 4, same-suit building, unique redeal mechanic.
+Gather and re-deal in groups of 4 without shuffling.
 Aces pre-placed, unlimited redeals.

 Win rate: ~25–30% · 1 deck · 12 piles · Unlimited redeals